-(1) Works and installations are deemed to be electrically unsafe if there are not measures in place that do at least 1 of the following:

-- (b) provide for the automatic interruption of the power supply to the works or installations on the occurrence of a fault that would cause injury or damage to any person or property: - [36] The failure to provide over overcurrent protection meant that the prescribed electrical work had not been carried out in accordance with regulation 20 and was unsafe. - [37] Given the above, and on the basis of the Agreed Statement of Facts, the Board found that the Respondent had carried out prescribed electrical work in a manner that was not in accordance with the standards to be expected of an electrical worker and that the transgressions were sufficiently serious enough to warrant a disciplinary finding of negligence.
+- (1) Works and installations are deemed to be electrically unsafe if there are not measures in place that do at least 1 of the following: - (b) provide for the automatic interruption of the power supply to the works or installations on the occurrence of a fault that would cause injury or damage to any person or property: - [35] An RCD is a means of automatic interruption.
+Given the above, and on the basis of the Agreed Statement of Facts, the Board found that the Respondent had carried out prescribed electrical work a manner that was not in accordance with the standards to be expected of an electrical worker and that the transgressions were sufficiently serious enough to warrant a disciplinary finding of negligence.